DevBetterCom/DataDesignExercise/README.md

 ## Instructions

 Using the non-normalized data in the **BlogPost** table below, create a database schema that will represent the same data in 3rd Normal Form.
+When you're done, make a pull request to the upstream repo ([this one](https://github.com/DevBetterCom/DataDesignExercise)) so we can discuss in the PR comments.

 ### Blog Posts